 To test the installation, simply run

 horizon --help from a terminal.
-If the help for horizon is displayed, your installation was successful.
+If the help for Horizon is displayed, your installation was successful.
 Note: some shells, such as zsh, cache PATH lookups.
 You may need to clear your cache (by using

 rehash in zsh, for example) before trying to run

-Should you decide not to use one of our prebuilt releases, you may instead build horizon from source.
+Should you decide not to use one of our prebuilt releases, you may instead build Horizon from source.
 To do so, you need to install some developer tools:

 - A unix-like operating system with the common core commands (cp, tar, mkdir, bash, etc.)

-- Build the binary:
+- Compile the Horizon binary:

 Note: Building directly on windows is not supported.

 Horizon is configured using command line flags or environment variables.
-To see the list of command line flags that are available (and their default values) for your version of horizon, run:
+To see the list of command line flags that are available (and their default values) for your version of Horizon, run:

-As you will see if you run the command above, horizon defines a large number of flags, however only three are required:
+As you will see if you run the command above, Horizon defines a large number of flags, however only three are required:

---db-url specifies the horizon database, and its value should be a valid PostgreSQL Connection URI.
+--db-url specifies the Horizon database, and its value should be a valid PostgreSQL Connection URI.